Travel Blog

 The Caprese Cake: origins, history and where it is still prepared according to tradition

-he Torta Caprese is one of the most iconic desserts of Southern Italy, yet its simplicity often hides a layered history rooted deeply in Capri’s cultural and gastronomic identity.
-At first glance, it is a straightforward chocolate and almond cake.
-In reality, it represents a turning point in Italian pastry-making,…
+The Torta Caprese is one of the most iconic desserts of Southern Italy, and one of the few that travelers actively seek out by name when they reach the island.
+Its simplicity often hides a layered history rooted in Capri's cultural and gastronomic identity.
+At first glance, it is a…

 Read more